Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 Cold region: start (field to fill) end (field to fill) Hot region: start (field to fill) end (field to fill)

-### Unclear location of derived parameters

- Derived parameters: why is this here?
-Why is it not introduced within ‘data analysis’?
-I think we are repeating information.

 ### Include option reuse person information in more sections

 It could be great to include an option to indicate that the ‘principal contact’ is the same as the ‘depositor’ in order to not repeat information and reduce the number of fields the user has to complete manually.